alibaba/feathub/docs/architecture.md

 ### Source

-A `Source` proivdes metadata to access and interpret a table of feature values from an offline or online feature store.
-For example, `FileSource` can specify the path of a file containing feauture values in csv format.
+A `Source` provides metadata to access and interpret a table of feature values from an offline or online feature store.
+For example, `FileSource` can specify the path of a file containing feature values in csv format.

 ### Sink